International Islamic University: Da'wah Academy Library

-Da’wah Academy has five types of libraries to fulfill the information needs of its research scholars, academicians, course participants, and the general public.
+Da’wah Academy Library has five types of libraries to fulfill the information needs of its research scholars, academicians, course participants, and the general public.
 These are Da’wah Research Library, Dr. Mehmood Ahmed Ghazi Library, Da’wah Centre for Women Library, Dawah Children Library Faisal Masjid Campus Islamabad and Regional Da’wah Centre (Sindh) Library, Karachi.

 Shari'ah Academy Library

 The Shariah Academy Library has a collection of 8,976 books and journals on the subjects of Qur'anic studies, Hadith studies, Prophet's Biography, Islamic law and Anglo-Saxon law.

 There are also a number of departmental libraries such as the Research Journals library, the Library of Islamic Studies, the Al-Dirassat Al-Islamyya, the Fikro Nazar, the Insights library and the Mayar library.
 The university publishes the Journal of Business and Management Sciences (JBMS).

 Dr. Hamidullah Library

 It is located in the basement of Faisal mosque and it has large volume of books on varieties of subjects.